Jierark/Notes/Boiler/Operation and Maintenance of Boilers.md

 10. Record fuel consumption regularly
 11. Maintain optimum feedwater temperature.
 12. Record make-up water consumption regularly.
 13. Monitor and record stack temperature. (temp.
-Increase in stack losing heat) #TODO clarify
+Increase in stack losing heat) #clarify
 14. Maintain control of the boiler at all times.
 Observe operation of the boiler and auxiliary equipment.
 15. Maintain boiler room log.
 Record all appropriate data and document any unusual conditions.